joao-viterbo-vieira/AI-Freecell/README.md

 #### Performance Notes

 - For 12 cards, it found a 92-move solution (without automoves), which is very long compared to optimal.
-- Cannot reliably solve problems beyond ~12 cards; simply too large to handle.
+- Cannot solve problems beyond ~12 cards; simply too large to handle.

 ---
 ### Iterative Deepening Search (IDS)